 – A law enforcement-initiated action based on an individual’s race, ethnicity, or national origin rather than on the individual’s behavior or on information identifying the individual as having engaged in criminal activity.

 Racial profiling pertains to persons who are viewed as suspects or potential suspects of criminal behavior.
 The term is not relevant as it pertains to witnesses, complainants, or other citizen contacts.

-The prohibition against racial profiling does not preclude the use of race, ethnicity or national origin as factors in a detention decision.
+The prohibition against racial profiling does not preclude the use of race, ethnicity, or national origin as factors in a detention decision.
 Race, ethnicity or national origin may be legitimate factors in a detention decision when used as part of an actual description of a specific suspect for whom an officer is searching.
-Detaining an individual and conducting an inquiry into that person’s activities simply because of that individual’s race, ethnicity or national origin are racial profiling.
+Detaining an individual and conducting an inquiry into that person’s activities simply because of that individual’s race, ethnicity, or national origin is racial profiling.

 Police may not use racial or ethnic stereotypes as factors in selecting whom to stop and search, while police may use race in conjunction with other known factors of the suspect.

 Race or Ethnicity

 – Of a particular descent, including Caucasian, African, Hispanic, Asian, or Native American.